How to write a text - a plan may become necessary

 What is proper English, says the grammar, which is responsible for the formal rules of the English language (the spelling is a branch of grammar).
 There are countless books and websites about grammar.

 What is good English, examines the style.
 Style is the way someone speaks or writes.
-There are many books on style that explain what style is.
+There are many books on style that explain what a good style is.

 2. Structure/Outline